RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 This means less churn on your hard disk, which really helps for people who use disk based storage.
 This is also great news for people with larger images as they won't have to regenerate the thumbnails every time.

+Thumbnails are saved at the size you have selected, and will be replaced if you change your settings.

 Note: Thumbnails are stored unencrypted in a SQLite database in JPG format, and can be viewed by anyone with a SQLite browser.

 ## Change Folder Path